balena-os/balena-supervisor/docs/debugging-supervisor.md

 way to achieve this is via a balenaOS update, either from the dashboard or via the command line on the device.

-If updating balenaOS is not desirable or a user prefers updating the Supervisor independently, this can easily be accomplished using the [self-service](https://www.balena.io/docs/reference/supervisor/supervisor-upgrades/) Supervisor upgrades.
+If updating balenaOS is not desirable or a user prefers updating the Supervisor independently, this can easily be accomplished using [self-service](https://www.balena.io/docs/reference/supervisor/supervisor-upgrades/) Supervisor upgrades.
 Alternatively, this can be programmatically done by using the Node.js SDK method [device.setSupervisorRelease](https://www.balena.io/docs/reference/sdk/node-sdk/#devicesetsupervisorreleaseuuidorid-supervisorversionorid-%E2%87%92-codepromisecode).

 You can additionally write a script to manage this for a fleet of devices in combination with other SDK functions such as [device.getAll](https://www.balena.io/docs/reference/sdk/node-sdk/#devicegetalloptions-%E2%87%92-codepromisecode).